MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 This article provides technical details that will help you work with memory scopes in adaptive dialogs.
 For an introduction to memory scopes and managing state in adaptive dialogs, see the [Conversation flow and memory][managing-state] Composer concept article.

 > [!TIP]
 > All property paths are case-insensitive.
 For example, `user.name` is the same as `user.Name`.
-Also, if you do not have a property named `user.name` and you create a property named `user.name.first` the `user.name` object will automatically be created for you.
+Also, if you don't have a property named `user.name` and you create a property named `user.name.first` the `user.name` object will automatically be created for you.

 ## User scope